Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: The ``daisy'' graph algebra

-as can be seen by a direct application of the definitions.
-But Proposition \ref{fusrel} implies that $\Delta^{(n-1)}\colon \Ll_{0,1}^A\ra \Ll_{0,n}^A$ is an algebra morphism if and only if the matrix on the left hand side of \eqref{prodmatrix} satisfies the fusion relation, which is easily shown to be true of the right hand side by using the exchange relation \eqref{exrel2} recursively.
+This follows by a direct application of the definitions.
+But Proposition \ref{fusrel} implies that the map $\Delta^{(n-1)}\colon \Ll_{0,1}^A\ra \Ll_{0,n}^A$ is an algebra morphism if and only if the matrix on the left hand side of~\eqref{prodmatrix} satisfies the fusion relation.
+This is easily shown to be true for the right hand side by using the exchange relation \eqref{exrel2} recursively.
 This proves the proposition.
-It shows as well that $\Delta^{(n-1)}(\Ll_{0,1}^A)$ is the algebra generated by the set of matrix elements of \eqref{prodmatrix} in the basis of $V$ extracted from the canonical basis $\mathcal{B}_\lambda$, $\lambda\in P_+$.
-The commutativity diagram is a reformulation of \eqref{phicommut}. \fin
+The commutativity diagram is a reformulation of \eqref{phicommut}.\end{proof}